hanaddi/pena/README.md

 ![PHP Version](https://img.shields.io/packagist/dependency-v/hanaddi/pena/php)

-Writing document as an image using PHP GD.
+Simplify the process of writing document as an image using PHP GD.

 ## Installation